 Covid19: Information for visitors

-Following the government's announcement of the lifting of the legal restrictions on social contact from Monday 19th July, we have thought long and hard on how we can continue to offer a safe visitor experience during Covid times.
+Following the government's announcement of the lifting of the legal restrictions on social contact, we have thought long and hard on how we can continue to offer a safe visitor experience during Covid times.

-- Whilst inside, we ask you to continue to keep to our social distancing markers throughout and wear a face covering.
+- Whilst inside, we ask you to continue to keep social distancing throughout and wear a face covering.

 - Visitor numbers will still be limited each day, and arrival times staggered to ensure social distancing is met at all times.